TycheSoftwares/arconix-flexslider/readme.txt

 == Description ==

 Arconix Flexslider is a plugin that utilizes the excellent, responsive FlexSlider jQuery plugin.
-This plugin supports a user-selected post types in addition to posts and pages on a per-widget basis, which is perfect for featured posts or recent portfolio items on the homepage
+This plugin supports a user-selected post types in addition to posts and pages on a per-widget basis, which is perfect for featured posts or recent portfolio items on the homepage.
+It can be called by placing the widget in a widget area or by using the shortcode `[ac-flexslider]`

 = Features =
 * Resizes based on the user's device